“Eat Your Vegetables!”

 - If we kept going, we’d run out of room on this page…

-Some experts predict that simply increasing vegetable intake, could prevent 20% or more of all cancer cases and avoid approximately 200,000 cancer-related deaths annually.
+Some experts predict that increasing vegetable intake, could prevent 20% or more of all cancer cases.
+And avoid approximately 200,000 cancer-related deaths annually.

-Nothing probably earth shatteringly new to you, right?
+Nothing earth shatteringly new to you, right?
 But not too shabby either…

-Vegetables are also alkaline producing — meaning they help preserve muscle and bone mass by offsetting the acidic effects of other foods like animal proteins and grains.
+Vegetables are alkaline producing — meaning they help preserve muscle and possibly bone mass by offsetting the acidic effects of other foods like animal proteins and grains.

 They can thus help you recover from strenuous exercise and help moderate stress responses (inflammation) in the body, especially chronic stress.